flashyu/wowinterface_tw/Interface/AddOns/ArkInventory/ChangeHistory.md

+# 3.10.05 Alpha 3 (18-NOV-2022)
+ - added - category name as a new sort method key.  only applies to custom categories and rules.  system categories will sort by id as they have no name.
+ - added - mail action options - config > general > actions > mail
+ - fixed - keybindings are back in their own section and should not cause any taint.
+ - fixed - empty reagent bank slots should be in the correct category again

 # 3.10.05 Alpha 2 (17-NOV-2022)
  - updated - config > settings > designs > items > cooldown > on window open.  cooldowns will no longer automatically show.  you will need to enable this option and then they will update when you close/open the window.  triggering off the cooldown events generated too much lag especially in large crowds
  - fixed - issue with mailbox scanning